2025–26 Lincoln City F.C. season: September

 On 3 September, lifelong Imps fan Jack Harvey joined the ownership group alongside his family, as well as further US investment through Ken Maurice Newcomer, Mark Talarico, Dan Marolis and Alexander Schreck.

 October

 On 3 October, Ivan Varfolomeev was called up to the Ukraine U21 squad.

 On 4 October, Dexter Lembikisa was called up to the Jamaica squad.

 On 6 October, Justin Obikwu was called up to the Trinidad and Tobago squad.

 On 23 October, Lincoln City were fined £8,500 by The Football Association after supporters aimed "sectarian chants" at James McClean during their match against Wrexham on 3 May.

 November

 On 4 November, Ivan Varfolomeev was called up to the Ukraine U21 squad.

 On 7 November, Rilmac finalised an agreement to sponsor the South Stand at the LNER Stadium and the back of the third kit.

 On 8 November, Dexter Lembikisa was called up to the Jamaica squad.

+January

+On 14 January, Lincoln City confirmed that Liquid Investments, Inc were seeking to become the club's controlling shareholder, with Ron Fowler assuming the position of chairman.

+On 14 January, the club published their annual accounts for the year ending June 2025.

+On 21 January, the club were fined £16,000, following homophobic chanting aimed at the Chelsea fans in the EFL Cup earlier in the season.

+On 26 January, the EFL have issued clearance for the change of control process which will see Liquid Investments Inc. increase their shareholding in the Imps and Ron Fowler become chairman on 4 February.

+February

+On 4 February, Ron Fowler became chair of Lincoln City Holdings and Lincoln City Football Club, with Clive Nates taking up his new role as co-vice chairman alongside Jay Wright.

+March

+On 16 March, Ryan Oné was called up to the Scotland U21 squad.

+On 17 March, Ivan Varfolomeev was called up to the Ukraine U21 squad.

+On 20 March, Kamil Conteh was called up the Sierra Leone squad.

+April

+On 6 April, they won promotion to the Championship, following their 2–1 win against Reading.

+On 10 April, the club launched a special one-off kit to be warn on the final day of the season, inspired by Graham Taylor and his 1975–76 title winning side.

+On 21 April, they became champions of League One, following their 2–0 win against Doncaster Rovers.

+May

+On 5 May, Jack Moylan was called up to the Republic of Ireland squad.

+On 12 May, Lincoln City issued their squad update following the conclusion of the season.

+On 25 May, Jack Moylan was called up to the Republic of Ireland squad.